-The European resolution regime entered into force on 1 January 2015 and is based on the BRRD.
-Expenses relating to the resolution fund are not deductible for corporate income tax purposes.
+Expenses relating to the resolution fund as required under the BRRD and SRM Regulation are deductible for corporate income tax purposes.
 The full amount payable is charged to the result in the month of payment.
-The ⊕ million payable for 2015 was paid as a lump sum in December and was charged to the income statement.
+The \bigoplus million payable for 2017 (2016: $\blacksquare 6$ million) was paid as a lump sum in December 2017 and was charged to the income statement.

-Bank Levy
+Bank levy

 The Bank Tax Act (Wet Bankenbelasting) took effect on 1 October 2012.
-Banks have to pay a lump-sum bank levy on 1 October of every year, which for 2015 amounted to a non-budgeted and non-deductible amount of €37 million (2014: €30 million).
-Based on the methodology and assumptions laid down in the Act, the bank levy owed for 2016 is expected to be around €5 million.
+Banks have to pay a lump-sum bank levy on 1 October of every year, which for 2017 amounted to a non-deductible amount of $\mathfrak{S6}$ million (2016: $\mathfrak{S5}$ million).
+Based on the methodology and assumptions laid down in the Act, the bank levy owed for 2018 is expected to be around $\mathfrak{S2}$ million.